jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   > I will carry you across the river safely on my back, if you
   > promise to return the favor.”
 Man agreed, and Crocodile
   > bore him safely across the water
-  > When they reached the f ar bank , Man asked, “How can
+  > When they reached the far bank, Man asked, “How can
   > I repay you?”
 Crocodile replied, “I wish to see the realm
   > of Humans, but I fear to go there alone, because it teems
   > with your brethren.
 You must carry me on your back